Billion-Oyster-Project-Community/ckan/README.md

 # ckan
-Infrastructure &amp; Automation tooling for deploying ckan.
+Infrastructure and Automation tooling for deploying ckan.

 To run this playbook